cybergarage/go-mysql/doc/getting-started.md

 ....
 ```

-go-mysqld offers the stub query executor, [mysql.BaseExecutor](../mysql/executor_base.go) which returns a success status for any query requests.
+The go-mysql offers the stub query executor, [mysql.BaseExecutor](../mysql/executor_base.go) which returns a success status for any query requests.
 To inheriting the stub executor, you can start to implement only minimum query handle functions such as INSERT and SELECT.

 ## STEP3: Starting Server